Maksim Kabakou - Fotolia

 Scalability is highly important for an API gateway because of the distributed nature of microservices-based applications, and Kong and Tyk both are easily scalable.
 To scale Kong horizontally, users simply create more nodes and connect them to the same database.
 The only point of failure is the database; for high availability, you must create multiple instances of the same database.

 To scale Tyk, users create a Tyk API gateway instance and link it to the same database.
 They also must implement a host of tweaks and optimizations to ensure it runs at peak levels, such as space management to accommodate Redis and MongoDB clusters.
-Tyk relies on CPI power more than RAM; once CPU utilization reaches 60% to 70%, Tyk advises users to add another node and processing cores.
+Tyk relies on CPU power more than RAM; once CPU utilization reaches 60% to 70%, Tyk advises users to add another node and processing cores.

 Plugins and custom features